Showcase: a test article

 There are also emoticons: ☹,☺,☻

 ASCII is easier to handle and more portable, but symbols can make the content more clear (like the keyboard symbols).
-Also using, for example, emoji symbols instead of escape sequences are normally easier to read/edit.
+Also using, for example, emoji symbols instead of escape sequences is normally easier to read and edit.

 ¯\_(ツ)_/¯ (written as ¯\\_(ツ)_/¯)